 - Pilocytic astrocytoma (low grade): “Rosenthal” fibers are eosinophilic, corkscrew-like fibers.

-- Craniopharyngioma: calcification is commonly seen.
+- Craniopharyngioma: Calcification is commonly seen.

 Therapy of CNS Cancers

-Malignant tumours are harder to deal with as they often cannot be totally removed.
+Malignant tumors are harder to deal with as they often cannot be totally removed.
 The surrounding neural tissue will often be infiltrated and cannot be removed as it has functional use in the patient.

 Prognosis of CNS Cancers

-Prognosis for glioblastoma multiforme is poor and most patients die within one year.
+Prognosis for glioblastoma multiforme is poor, and most patients die within one year.